codefellows-portland-javascript-401d3/expressjs-single-resource-api/LAB4.md

 ##Description

-Add a third model, or relate your existing two models if such a relationship exists
+* Add a third model, or relate your existing two models if such a relationship exists

-Modify CRUD to work correctly to add and remove relationships
+* Modify CRUD to work correctly to add and remove relationships

-Currate your data selections using `.select`, `.populate` and `.lean`.
+* Currate your data selections using `.select`, `.populate` and `.lean`.

-New Models and relationships should be unit and API tested as appropriate.
+* New Models and relationships should be unit and API tested as appropriate.

-## Bonus

 ##Rubric
 * Use of Mongoose relationships: **4pts**